THE WAR EFFORT IN EAST TENNESSEE

 Compressed Air Plant (K-1201)

 Like many industrial processes, the K-25 Building used compressed air (Plant Air) to operate air tools and air-operated auxiliaries, such as air ejectors, and as an emergency backup for the dry instrument air in case there was a failure in K-1101.
 K-1201, located in the K-25 Court, contained five compressors to provide air to the process building and other parts of the site.
 Compressed air is a common industrial service utility and provides excellent driving force for tools – much better than electric.
+Compressed Air Plant K-1201 was demolished in 2013.

 K-1201 Compressed Air Building